stackwat/First-Project/README.md

 # First-Project
-my first repository meant to be submitted on the vityarthi platform Guess The Number — Python Terminal Game
+Guess The Number — Python Terminal Game
 Overview
 “Guess The Number” is a simple, interactive Python terminal game designed to give users a quick dopamine hit while sharpening their intuition.
 The game offers three difficulty levels, each with its own range and number of attempts.
 It’s beginner-friendly, lightweight, and runs straight from the terminal — no dependencies, no drama.